AmandaKitSam/holiday-rentals/README.md

 - Step 3: Users can create rooms by clicking 'List Your Place' after sign up/sign in.
 You can add photos, listing details, price(per/night), description, amenities & location for the room.

+- Search function: Room search function is executed through an AJAX request

-- Step 4: Once the room is ready for rent, it will be saved in the database.
+- Step 4: Once the room is published, it will be saved in the database.
 Other users can search for the room and make reservations.

 - Step 5: Users can manage their listings and update their rooms.